OpenC2-org/jadn/docs/jadn-overview.md

   0x2f | etype   |  /  | string  | serializer-specific encoding type, e.g., u8, i32, hex, base64
   0x21 | default |  !  | string  | default value for this field (coerced to field type)

-In the example above, the field options list [ "[0" ] contains one option.
+In the example above, the field options list for the email field [ "[0" ] contains one option.
 The option ID is "[" (min) and value is "0", indicating that the minimum cardinality of the email field is 0, i.e., that field is optional.

 ## Serialization
 Thrift and Protobuf each define a specific format for serialized data.
-JADN is format-independent, which allows messages to be serialized using a format most suited to the application.
+JADN is an abstract, format-independent language for defining datatypes.
+Similar to the way HTML separates content from appearance using CSS, JADN separates data structure from message format using encoding rules, which allows messages to be serialized using the format most suited to the application and its operating environment.

-A JADN definition of a type called Test1 consisting of a single integer named "a" would be:
+For example, a JADN definition of a type called Test1 consisting of a single integer named "a" would be:

     ["Test1", "Record", [], "", [
         [1, "a", "Integer", [], ""]]